Attend a Speed Awareness Course, Become a Safer Driver, Save Three Points on Your Licence

 A Course and NO penalty points sounds good, are there any drawbacks?

-You will have to give up some of your time to attend the course and you also have to pay for the course.
+You will have to give up some of your time to complete the course and you also have to pay for the course.
 By doing this you will not receive any penalty points on your driving Licence.

 When and where are the courses held?